 Cleveland is "home" for my family.

 My grandparents emigrated here from Italy when they were adolescents.
 My dad’s father, Domenic Pizzoferrato, (my uncle was a doctor and after being paged “Dr. Pizzoferrato” for a while, he shortened the last name to Ferrato.
-My father followed suit.) worked for the Eaton Corp. for his entire career, and my mom’s dad worked for Convection Stove.
+My father followed suit.) worked at Eaton Corporation for his entire career.
+My mom’s dad worked for Convection Stove.
 Both my parents grew up in Collinwood.
-My dad worked for the Good Humor Ice Cream Company.
-He really was the Ice Cream Man, driving those trucks until he became a district manager.
+My dad worked for the Good Humor Ice Cream Company; he really was the Ice Cream Man driving those trucks until he became a district manager.

 Eventually, my parents moved out of the apartment above my grandparents’ into a home in South Euclid, and later to a century home on the Underground Railroad in Brecksville.
 It was an awesome home with acreage that my grandfathers loved to teach us how to farm.
 My father moved from ice cream retail to department store retail at Sterling Linder Davis (I’ll never forget that huge Christmas tree at Sterling Linder!), where he eventually moved into the furniture department.

 With 11 kids to feed, my parents packed us all up and moved to Chicago.
-My dad worked with Morris Futorian, one of our industry’s leading innovators, who led Stratford/Stratolounger to be one of the biggest manufacturers in the world.
-Several people who mentored there started their own companies, including the Action Lane Company.
+My dad worked with Morris Futorian, one of our industry’s leading innovators, who led Stratford/Stratolounger to be one of the biggest manufacturers in the world and spun off dozens of other brands that exist today.
 A few years later, we moved to North Carolina for another furniture manufacturing job.

 In 1979, my oldest brother, Blaise Jr., left law school to work with my dad.
-In 1982, I went to work my way through college as a cash-and-carry guy (our industry calls them schleppers).
-Basically I did whatever was needed, from moving furniture to cleaning toilets.
-(I will never forget my dad making me replace a sewage sump pump . . . yuck!)
+In 1982, I joined them to work my way through college as a cash-and-carry guy (our industry calls them schleppers).
+Basically, I did whatever was needed, from moving furniture to cleaning toilets.
+(I will never forget my dad making me replace a sewage sump pump…yuck!)

-In 1985, my dad approached my brother and me about purchasing Wayside.
+In 1985, my dad approached Blaise and I about purchasing Wayside.
 We (mostly my dad!) bought the company in November 1985.
-Less than two years later, my dad had a short battle with cancer and passed away on May 15, 1987.
+Less than two years later, my dad was diagnosed with lung cancer and passed away on May 15, 1987.
 He was only 57.
-Fortunately, before he passed my dad had finally stopped working 70-80 hours a week and was able to spend some time with my mom, who of course worked 24 hours a day, seven days a week raising 12 kids.
-(After having four kids, my wife Nancy and I have decided that my mom is a little crazy, a lot saint.)
+Fortunately, before he passed, my dad had finally stopped working 70-80 hours a week and was able to spend some time with my mom, who of course worked 24 hours a day, seven days a week raising 12 kids.
+(After having four kids, my wife Nancy and I have decided that my mom was a little crazy, a lot saint!)

-My brother became president of Wayside Furniture at 35 and I was a 22-year-old VP in my senior year of college, about to get married.
+My brother became president of Wayside Furniture at 35 and I was a 23-year-old VP in my senior year of college about to get married.

-As it turned out, I think we were more prepared than we realized.
+As it turned out, we were more prepared than we realized.
 Our business grew tremendously.
-We built on additions in 1991 and 1994 that more than doubled our size.
+We built additions in 1991 and 1994 that more than doubled our size.
 We built a new 125,000-square-foot warehouse in 1995.
 We were one of the first independent furniture stores to computerize everything and go online.
 After my dad died, Blaise and I were able to change one thing we always wanted to change: Pricing.
-To this day, most furniture stores sell in the same way as most car dealers, that is, the price marked is not the price paid.
+Most furniture stores sell like most car dealers, that is, the price marked is not the price paid.
 It’s a chore just to buy something.

-We have grown our business by eight times since then.
+We have grown our business by ten times since then.
 Sure, we still have customers who want to “wheel and deal” and someone is always willing to sell for less.
-But we just continue to hope that most customers would rather do business with the place that gave them the right price first, not the guy who tried to get more out of them first and only lowered the price after “negotiating.”
+But we just continue to hope that most customers would rather do business with the place that gave them the right price first, not the store that tried to get more out of them first and only lowered the price after “negotiating.”

 Time to Grow Again

 Naturally, I am biased, but I think it’s the best-kept food secret in Northeast Ohio.
 My sister, Marianne, and her husband Allen run it.
 (Sadly, we lost Allen to esophageal cancer at 59 in 2015, but his famous cookies and “Mainer” spirit lives on.)
-Everything is homemade, from the bread and soup to the awesome desserts.
-We serve coffee from fresh, locally-roasted beans, wonderful cappuccinos, and delicious smoothies.
-Daily specials are prepared, such as homemade pasta and seasonal items from our own, small onsite garden.
+Everything is homemade; from the bread and soup to the awesome desserts.
+We serve coffee from fresh, locally-roasted beans, wonderful espresso drinks, and smoothies.
+The menu changes daily based on the seasonal offerings and what’s available from our own small onsite garden.
 It’s really a great way to spend the day.
 Look for new decoration ideas and enjoying great food; inside our café or on our outdoor patio.

 In 2005, we purchased the property on the other side for more parking and a clearance outlet.
-We have a pretty liberal return policy and needed a place for these returns and for moving out our “goofs”.
-Goofs result from ordering too many items you think will be popular, but don’t end up that way at all, or when things that are really popular today get ordered heavily, and then all of a sudden their popularity fades.
+We have a pretty liberal return policy and needed a place for these returns and for moving out our “goofs.”
+Goofs result from ordering too many items you think will be popular but don’t end up that way at all.
+Or, when things that are really popular today get ordered heavily and then all of a sudden their popularity fades.
 In 2014 we tripled the size of our outlet and added a large selection of entry-level product that you may see at chains or big boxes or online but at bare bottom Final-Sale pricing.
 Plus, we are one of the industries biggest close-out buyers.
 Our customers love to shop there often because it changes every day and they can really get some great bargains!

 Not Your Ordinary Furniture Store

 With more than 100,000 square feet, we offer one of the biggest selections in the Midwest.
 We also love custom challenges.
-My brother, Joe, heads up our custom division.
-Basically, if you can dream it up or show us a piece you like and tell us how you’d like to change it, we can do it.
+My brother Joe heads up our custom Red Brick Amish Shop.
+If you can dream it up or show us a piece you like and tell us how you’d like to change it, we can do it.
 We can create furniture with any wood and finish.
 It’s more expensive than most assembly-line furniture (most of it is built by local craftsmen in Ohio), but it’s not as expensive as you might think when you consider that you are getting quality you simply don’t see any more, along with getting exactly what you want.

-In addition to our convenient in-store cafe, we have an in-store kids’ play room where the little ones can watch DVDs, play games or draw.
+In addition to our convenient in-store café, we have an in-store kids’ play room.
 We also have in-house service and delivery.
-(You would be surprised at how many stores entrust this to outsiders.
+You would be surprised at how many stores entrust this to outsiders.
 We also offer free loaner furniture to use while you wait for custom orders.

 It features huge custom built wall systems

 I have to admit, I am still more comfortable with pencil and paper or mortise and tenon joints than I am with computers.
 I like to touch and feel things and I still read books and newspapers.
-Fortunately, my nephew, Jeremy, is a computer whiz (Tragically, we lost Jeremy too early in 2014).
+Fortunately, my nephew, Jeremy, was a computer whiz (Tragically, we lost Jeremy too early in 2014).
 He helped us with our internal IT and our on-line site.
 Our website and digital presence continues to be ahead of the curve compared to most small independent furniture stores.
-However, Wayside has no interest in selling to consumers much more than an 1.5 hours away.
+However, Wayside has no interest in selling to consumers much more than 1.5 hours away.
 We sell service more than anything, and frankly it’s just not possible to offer our level of attention when the customer is far away.
 So when we have inquiries from outside NE Ohio, we direct them to other fine stores in their area.

-Just for fun (and to see if anyone reads this far!), print any page of our site and bring it in with this article and I will buy you lunch at our family’s cafe!
+Just for fun and to see if anyone reads this far, print this page of our site and bring it in and I will buy you lunch at our family’s café.

 The Number One Request

-People always ask us when we’re going to open a store in Cleveland.
-You never know what the future holds, but having multiple locations does not fit our model.
+People always ask us when we’re going to open more locations.
+You never know what the future holds but having multiple locations does not fit our model.
 The best way to hold down prices is to hold down costs.

-Multiple locations mean multiplying overhead costs: more managers, property taxes, buildings, insurance, heating/cooling etc. In my opinion, the consumer really ends up paying for it, and not just with higher prices, but with urban sprawl and lousy customer service.
-Do chains really need to have 5 -10 locations in one city?
+Multiple locations mean multiplying overhead costs: more managers, property taxes, buildings, insurance, heating/cooling etc. In my opinion, the customer really ends up paying for it, and not just with higher prices, but with urban sprawl and lousy customer service.
+Do chains really need to have 5-10 locations in one city?
 It took me 45 minutes to travel three miles outside the Miami airport with my family.
 The only green spaces we saw for over an hour were a few golf courses!
 And when it comes to service, it all boils down to people.
 We work very hard every day to try and make sure our customers are treated with respect.
 I can’t imagine how difficult that would be with multiple locations.
 Bigger is not always better.
 Keeping it local and small has its benefits.

-Cleveland is easy to “believe in.”
+Northeast Ohio is easy to “believe in.”
 Our traffic hours are “traffic hours” not traffic “all day.”
 Our green spaces are amazing.
 The Metroparks, state parks and Cuyahoga National Valley are truly a treasure.
-We have some of the world’s finest health and music organizations, museums, arts, theme parks, and professional sports teams.
+We have some of the world’s finest health and music organizations, museums, arts, theme parks and professional sports teams.
 I think we all take for granted our greatest natural resource: Lake Erie.

 Cleveland is like all great old cities.
 It will take its hits, but it will always be home to a lot of great people.
 Wayside Furniture is happy to serve and support this community.
 We are also grateful for those that support our small, local Family business that in turn supports all local schools, roads, police & fire departments, parks and arts way more than when you buy on-line from large out of state corporations.